MicrosoftDocs/xamarin-docs/docs/essentials/color-converters.md

 using Xamarin.Essentials;
 ```

-When working with `System.Drawing.Color` you can use the built in converters of Xamarin.Forms to create a color from Hsl, Hex, or UInt.
+When working with `System.Drawing.Color` you can use the built in converters of Xamarin.Essentials to create a color from Hsl, Hex, or UInt.

 ```csharp
 var blueHex = ColorConverters.FromHex("#3498db");